Career Development Center ready to help

 The goal of these resources is to bring awareness to the students about the many options they have.
 The center offers one-on-one counseling to help with all aspects of career development, from choosing a major to preparing for graduate school or finding employment.
 Also offered is an online career assessment, FOCUS 2, which helps the student to find his/her strengths, interests, and options.
-On the Career Development Center's website, a wide range of resources are available to the student, including Lion's Lair.
+On the Career Development Center's website, a wide range of resources are available to the student, including Lion's Job Link.
 This is exclusive to Molloy Students, and is a "one stop shop" for career development by allowing you to upload your resume and update your profile, allowing Molloy to better help you.
-E-mails can be targeted to you depending on your major, and employers can be contacted based on your resume and job interests.
-"The opportunities are virtually endless," Accardi comments in regards to Lion's Lair.
+Emails can be targeted to you depending on your major, and employers can be contacted based on your resume and job interests.
+"The opportunities are virtually endless," Accardi comments in regards to Lion's Job Link.

 The newest way that Career Development strives to get connected and stay connected is through the recently developed Career Ambassador program.
 Accardi describes the program as "a cohort of student leaders committed to making an impact."
 These students will be helping out with workshops, programs, and on-campus activities in order to help their fellow Lions see all that Career Development has to offer.